 I know that durability is a significant consideration for me when making a purchase.

 Expensive soccer cleats are often more durable.
-(I say “often” here because I’m sure that there are some soccer cleats that this is not the case for, but for the majority this is true.)
+(I say “often” here because I’m sure that there are some soccer cleats that this is not the case, but for the majority, this is true.)

 Soccer cleats that are made of better materials are specifically designed to withstand the impact of being used regularly.

-The impact of the soccer ball on the cleats, along with running, twisting, turning, gripping, and everything else a soccer cleats goes through in a game has a damaging effect.
+The impact of the soccer ball on the cleats, along with running, twisting, turning, gripping, and everything else a soccer cleat goes through in a game, has a damaging effect.
 But this effect will be minimized with a higher quality product.

 Having purchased some expensive cleats you need to look after them well.
 For a detailed guide on how to look after your cleats, check out my article – How to care for your soccer cleats: Tips to make them last.

-For the next 5 reasons I want to describe each part of a soccer cleat and explain why the quality of each of these sections matters when choosing which soccer cleat you will purchase.
+For the next five reasons, I want to describe each part of a soccer cleat and explain why the quality of each of these sections matters when choosing which soccer cleat you will purchase.

 7. Higher quality upper

-The upper on a soccer cleat consists of all the material that covers the foot above the sole.
+The upper of a soccer cleat consists of all the material that covers the foot above the sole.
 With a more expensive soccer cleat, you get a higher quality upper.